 You are expected to write and post an essay on CANVAS discussion board at least 10 times during the semester.
 These short essays should be posted by the time indicated by the instructor two days before class.
 You will earn 20 points for essays posted on time and by following the specific guidelines provided.
 The board will not be open the first or last week of the semester.
-Additional postings beyond the 10 indicated, will be taken into account at the end of the semester.
+Additional postings beyond the 10 indicated will be considered when grading at the end of the semester.